Sjord/Sjord.github.io/_posts/2019-07-11-message-franking.md

 date: 2019-11-20
 ---

+Message franking is a mechanism to facilitate abuse reporting when using end-to-end encryption.
+This article describes how it works and how it can fail.

 ## The problem

 Facebook Messenger provides end-to-end encryption.
 This means that Facebook is not aware of the contents of messages.
 This introduces a problem when a user reports an abusive message to Facebook: Alice says Bob is sending dick pics to her, but Facebook can't know whether this is true since it can't view the message contents.